Oregon Sports Betting – Bet On Sports Legally In OR

 Are Mobile Sports Betting Apps Legal In Oregon?

-Oregon has announced that they will allow state-licensed sportsbooks but has not set an official launch date.
+Yes.
+The Oregon Lottery's Scoreboard app is available to everyone in the state (18+).
 More legislation is expected to mold the sports betting industry at a later date.
 Offshore sportsbooks listed on this page do offer mobile-optimized versions of their betting sites as well.

 What Teams Can I Bet On In Oregon?